-So let’s talk about wine!
-The region is world famous for its grapes and produces what is considered across the board to be some of the best quality wine in the entire world.
+Let’s talk about wine!
+Napa is world-famous for its grapes and produces what is considered the best quality wine in the entire world.
 Naturally, this makes Napa Valley an ideal to place to elope for any wine-lover and luckily, there are plenty of options to choose from.
 Truthfully, even if you’re not into a good Cabernet, Napa is the kind of place to convert even the pickiest palates!
-Here are my recommendations for where a young, adventurous couple might find themselves on their Napa elopement.
+Here are my recommendations for where an adventurous couple should consider having their Napa elopement.

 A place like Caymus Vineyards is more than unique enough to stick out as an outstanding option for a couple interested in a Napa Valley elopement.
 For one, the natural beauty is marvelous.
-My first ever visit was in the autumn and the leaves changing provided the perfect postcard backdrop to my experience there.
-Strolling the grounds with a fiance in hand, exploring the vineyards surrounded by bright reds and oranges.
+My first visit was in the autumn and the leaves changing provided the perfect postcard backdrop to my experience there.
 The brightness of the reds and oranges here are equivalent to the lush of the greens in Hawaii.
-Could a Napa elopement photographer ask for a more photogenic scene?
-Of course, I couldn’t continue describing Caymus without mentioning the stellar wine selection.
-I’d consider what I had with my tasting to be one of, if not the best Cabernet Sauvignons I’ve ever had.
+Could a Napa elopement photographer ask for a more picturesque scene?
 The cherry on top was, at the end of our visit, we were given a bottle of the award-winning select Cabernet by an employee who just so happened to be a neighbor of my husband’s uncle!
-We decided to save it for our one-year anniversary but I know it would’ve been completely empty that night if we hadn’t opted to be patient.
 Caymus won us over as a great Napa Valley elopement spot primarily for its amazing wine selection and scenic grounds.

-Initially, I would think something like an aerial tram ride would detract from a vineyard because it takes away from the experience of a wine tasting but with Sterling Vineyards, that’s absolutely not the case.
-What an aerial tram ride up to the tasting meant was views, views, and more amazing views!
+Initially, I thought a tram ride would detract from a vineyard.
+It seemed like something that could only take away from the experience of a wine tasting.
+With Sterling Vineyards, that’s not the case.
+What an aerial tram ride up to the tasting meant was views, views, and more incredible views.
 Perched on a hilltop in Calistoga, this vineyard known for its Napa Cabernet provides such an amazing look over the valley.
-It’s the dream of any Napa elopement photographer to capture the autumnal yellows and browns of northern California and Sterling is absolutely the venue where that’s possible.
+It’s the dream of any Napa elopement photographer to capture the autumnal yellows and browns of northern California and Sterling is the venue where that’s possible.
 Overall, the experience here was cultivated so well, it’s clear there was a lot of thought put into how the customers felt at their location.
 We like this location for a Napa Valley elopement because of its detailed wine tasting and incredible view at the end of the tour.

 Castello Di Amorosa

-A local icon, this gorgeous castle was shipped from Tuscany and rebuilt brick by brick upon its arrival!
-Not only is the property beautiful from front to back but it gives you an authentic European feel, with this towering medieval architecture as its centerpiece.
-Funnily enough, this venue was how I found out about the restrictions Napa County imposed on vineyards in regards to weddings.
-Being a wedding photographer, I saw a clear opportunity for this to be an in-demand wedding venue, and even spotted a couple taking what appeared to be engagement photos there, but was surprised to hear that not every vineyard is able to host weddings!
-There’s a myth about not being able to get married in Napa but it’s totally untrue, and it certainly isn’t the case for a Napa elopement.
-I only stopped at this location as a short detour so I wasn’t able to experience the wine tasting but for a Napa elopement photographer, the wine tasting is secondary to how good the area would look for photos.
-The taste of wine is temporary and elopement photos are forever!
+A local icon, this gorgeous castle was shipped from Tuscany and rebuilt brick by brick upon its arrival.
+Not only is Castello Di Amorosa beautiful from front to back but it has an authentic European feel.
+There aren’t many wedding venues with towering medieval architecture as their centerpiece.
+Being a wedding photographer, I saw a clear opportunity for this to be an in-demand wedding venue.
+After doing some research, I was surprised to hear that not every vineyard can host weddings!
+There’s a myth that Napa isn’t wedding-friendly but the same can’t be said about eloping.
 Castello Di Amorosa is perfect for any couple who might want the feel of an Italian destination wedding without the expensive plane tickets.

 Frank Family Vineyards

-Now that the question of where has been answered, it’s natural to ask when might be the best time to exchange vows and take photos of the special moment!
-Whether your decision is factored around weather, crowds, or environment, there are a few key items to consider for what date to hold your Napa elopement.
+Now that the question of where has been answered, it’s natural to ask when might be the best time to exchange vows.
+Whether your decision is factored around weather, crowds, or environment, there are a few key items to consider for what date is best your Napa elopement.
+Each season has its pros and cons, but a few stand out as clear winners for an elopement ceremony.
 Luckily, I’ve got plenty to share to help guide that decision the best I can!

-On one hand, winter in Napa means beating the crowds, but there’s a reason why the valley gets fewer visitors from December until the sun starts warming things back up in March: it’s relatively cold and rainy.
-Keep in mind where Napa is geographically relative to the rest of California and don’t be fooled into thinking you can escape cool temperatures just because it doesn’t snow.
-If you value getting a winery practically to yourself, a weekday trip to Napa in the winter will accomplish just that.
-To end on a positive note, the rolling green hills can look greener due to the rain, and although this Napa Valley elopement photographer values that, a wet bride and groom just finished being drizzled on may not!
+There’s a reason why Napa gets fewer visitors from December until the sun starts warming things back up in March.
+The Winter months are Napa’s coldest and wettest.
+Don’t be fooled into thinking you can escape cool temperatures just because it doesn’t snow in Napa.
+The evenings and nights drop down to the 30s and 40s, so I recommend having a jacket handy.
+If you value having a winery to yourself, a weekday trip to Napa in the winter will accomplish that.
 Choose Winter if you’d like photos that may be moody, want your elopement to be less crowded, or want to elope in the rain.

-If I was going in order of preference, I would have mentioned spring second after fall because of how lovely Napa Valley gets from March to late June.
+If I was going in order of preference, I would have mentioned Spring second after fall because of how lovely Napa Valley gets from March to late June.
 In a town dominated by agriculture, spring means new shoots start to leap out of dormant vines, which means excitement for the entire area.
-I would say Spring has the best feel, but with that new activity comes a flurry of new people just as eager to experience the good vibes as you are to elope!
+With that new activity comes a flurry of people just as eager to experience the good vibes as you are to elope.
+The crowding isn’t at its worst during Spring but it certainly starts to fill up as it gets warmer.
 Choose Spring for your Napa elopement if you love flowers, consider yourself an extrovert, or have always imagined a spring wedding.

-If you’re living in San Francisco, an elopement in Napa Valley means escaping the fog and getting plenty of sun.
-I hesitate to use the word warm because from late June to September, Napa and the surrounding areas can get considerably hot.
-Heat and crowds isn’t a combination I’d usually consider enjoyable but there’s definitely ample opportunity for excellent photos with all the light in the summer.
-The colors are still plentiful during this season, there’s just a stronger tint of yellow, which isn’t necessarily a bad thing!
-What is best during these months is the ‘golden hour,’ which, as the name suggests, makes for shimmering golden light, perfect for bridal portraits.
+If you’re living in San Francisco, a Summer elopement in Napa Valley means escaping the fog and getting plenty of sunshine.
+One downside to a summer elopement is that from late June to September, Napa Valley gets considerably hot.
+The upside is that there’s ample opportunity for excellent photos with all the light in the summer.
+What’s best during these months is the ‘golden hour,’ which is perfect for bridal portraits.
 Los Angeles elopements share this same asset but for more of the year than just summer.
-Choose Summer for your Napa elopement if you’d call yourself sunny, love being poolside with a glass of wine, or enjoy lots of sunshine!
+Choose Summer for your Napa elopement if you can handle hot weather, love being poolside with a glass of wine, or enjoy lots of sunshine!

 Napa Elopement Photographer Final Tips